TradeProphet/csv_trader/README.md

 ## Connecting to Alpaca
-main_cfg.txt file contains the required key id and secret key used to connect to Alpaca Once you signed up , go the the main page to generate these and copy paste to the main_cfg.txt file
+main_cfg.txt file contains the required key id and secret key used to connect to Alpaca Once you signed up to Alpaca , go the the main page to generate these and copy paste to the main_cfg.txt file

 ### Usage